TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 3/Genesis 3.5.md

 ---

-for God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as God, knowing good and evil.
+for God knows that in the day you eat it, your eyes will be opened, and you will be like God, knowing good and evil."